How does Tax-Free Childcare work?

 You have to be working the equivalent of 16 hours per week to qualify for the support, with this including full-time and part-time work.
 If you have a partner, both of you need to be in work, with the exception being if one person works but the other isn't able to work and receives certain benefits, such as incapacity benefit or carer's allowance.

-Self-employed people are eligible as long as they meet the minimum income requirement of £152 a week (outlined below) over the next 3 months or across the current tax year.
+Self-employed people are eligible as long as they meet the national minimum wage for their age group over the next 3 months or across the current tax year.
 For those who have been registered as self-employed for less than a year, the minimum income requirement isn't applicable.

 It's important to note that a partner doesn't have to be a parent to the child, only live in the same household.
 This means that for a single parent, you could risk losing Tax-Free Childcare if your partner moves in but isn't working, or doesn't meet one of the other criteria.